 Balch’s intention to create a housing area with English flavor may have helped give his wife Edith the idea for the name she chose for the development: Wedgwood.
 Edith was an admirer of the work of English potterymaker Josiah Wedgwood.
 While most people think of Wedgwood as dinnerware with the distinctive blue color created by Wedgwood, it is likely that Edith was alluding to Josiah Wedgwood’s fine craftsmanship in all that he did.

 With his English/New England architectural touches in Wedgwood, Balch also borrowed a characteristic English country estate detail: gateposts.
 While never intended to support actual gates, the gateposts of Wedgwood conveyed a sense of official entry into an estate-like residential area.
 A 1946 article in American Builder magazine said that “massive stone gate posts emphasize the exclusive neighborhood character of Wedgwood, where pride of ownership can enhance home values.”

 Gateposts can serve the function of both welcoming and keeping out, suggesting a borderline and that one is entering the driveway of an English country estate.
 To a person returning home at the end of a long day’s work, a gatepost can signal the moment of arrival, day’s journey completed.

 On 30th Ave NE at the corner of NE 86th Street, more brick pillars mark the entrance to Wedgwood #4.
 After Balch had already started building houses in Wedgwood #4, the Seattle School District came and took a chunk out of the plat for the new Wedgwood School.
 Instead of the brick pillars marking the entrance to a Balch development, they now seem to stand sentry at the corner of the school playground.

-Balch’s gatepost strategy became a signature of his developments and he continued it as he added more sections of Wedgwood housing.
+Balch’s gatepost strategy became a signature of his developments and he continued to place gateposts as he added more sections of Wedgwood housing.
 On the east side of 35th Ave NE, Balch put up brick pillars at NE 82nd Street to mark Wedgwood #2 from 82nd to 85th, and Wedgwood Park from 80th to 82nd.
+(Update: see photos below, the gatepost at 82nd & 35th was struck by a car and destroyed in July 2020.)